publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s416.md

 [Pub.
 L. 92–603, title I, § 118(c)][/us/pl/92/603/s118/c], Oct.
 30, 1972, [86 Stat.
 1351][/us/stat/86/1351], provided that:

 > “The amendments made by this section \[amending this section and [section 423 of this title][/us/usc/t42/s423]\] shall apply in the case of deaths occurring after December 31, 1969.
-For purposes of such amendments (and for purposes of sections 202(j)(1) and 223(b) of the Social Security Act \[sections 402(j)(1) and 423(b) of this title\], any application with respect to an individual whose death occurred after December 31, 1969, but before the date of the enactment of this Act \[Oct.
+For purposes of such amendments (and for purposes of sections 202(j)(1) and 223(b) of the Social Security Act \[[42 U.S.C.
+402(j)(1)][/us/usc/t42/s402/j/1], 423(b)\], any application with respect to an individual whose death occurred after December 31, 1969, but before the date of the enactment of this Act \[Oct.
 30, 1972\] which is filed in, or within 3 months after the month in which this Act is enacted \[October 1972\] shall be deemed to have been filed in the month in which such death occurred.”

 [Pub.
 L. 92–603, title I, § 145(b)][/us/pl/92/603/s145/b], Oct.
 30, 1972, [86 Stat.
 1370][/us/stat/86/1370], provided that:

-> “The amendments made by this section \[amending this section\] shall apply only with respect to benefits payable under title II of the Social Security Act \[this subchapter\] for months after December 1972 on the basis of applications filed in or after the month in which this Act is enacted \[October 1972\].”
+> “The amendments made by this section \[amending this section\] shall apply only with respect to benefits payable under title II of the Social Security Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after December 1972 on the basis of applications filed in or after the month in which this Act is enacted \[October 1972\].”

  __Effective Date of 1968 Amendment__